FurrySparkle/surplex-io.github.io/firmware.md

 This doc will guide you through downloading and uploading firmware to your Surplex's Shoes.

 {: .note }
 Our firmware is developed on the platform of Arduino.
 We used Wi-Fi for data transmission.
 Hence, it's required for our shoes to connect to your home Wi-Fi.
 You will need to change the metadata (e.g., Wi-Fi password) in our firmware before uploading into our shoes.
-Don't hesitate to get in touch with support if you find it hard to follow through with the steps.
+You might these tutorials helpful either when you are uploading with [Arduino IDE] or [Arduino Cloud Editor].<br/>Don't hesitate to get in touch with [support] if you find it hard to follow through with the steps.

 Please go through the following steps: